timeplus-io/docs/docs/usecases.md

 ### S-UNION-STREAMS: Merging multiple streams in same schema to a single stream {#s-union-streams}

-**Use Case:** there can be some data streams in the same data schema but intentionally put into different streams, such as one stream for one city, or a country (for performance or regulation considerations, for example).
+**Use Case:** There can be some data streams in the same data schema but intentionally put into different streams, such as one stream for one city, or a country (for performance or regulation considerations, for example).
 We would like to merge the data to understand the big picture.

 For example, the car sharing company starts their business in Vancouver BC first.
 Then expand it to Victoria, BC.
-Per local city government's regulation requirements, two systems are setup.
-The head quarter wants to show streaming analysis for both cities.
+Per local city government's regulation requirements, two systems are set up.
+The headquarter wants to show streaming analysis for both cities.

 ```sql
 SELECT * FROM trips_vancouver